harvardinformatics/ATAC-seq/README.md

 ## Compute access / Odyssey <a name="odyssey"></a>

-This tutorial assumes that you have an account on the [Odyssey computer cluster](https://www.rc.fas.harvard.edu/training/introduction-to-odyssey-online/), which can be requested [here](https://portal.rc.fas.harvard.edu/request/account/new).
+This document assumes that you have an account on the [Odyssey computer cluster](https://www.rc.fas.harvard.edu/training/introduction-to-odyssey-online/), which can be requested [here](https://portal.rc.fas.harvard.edu/request/account/new).

 Programs, like those listed below (e.g. FastQC, Bowtie2, MACS2), are run on Odyssey by submitting jobs via the [SLURM management system](https://www.rc.fas.harvard.edu/resources/running-jobs/).
 The jobs take the form of shell scripts, which are submitted with the [sbatch command](https://www.rc.fas.harvard.edu/resources/running-jobs/#Submitting_batch_jobs_using_the_sbatch_command).
 The shell scripts request computational resources (time, memory, and number of cores) for a job; it is better to request more resources than expected, rather than risk having a job terminated prematurely for exceeding its limits.